 In the early twentieth century, philosophers sensed a crisis in the foundations of mathematics and science, which had by then become major forces of production in modern society.
 One of the deepest analysts of this crisis was Husserl, who traced the topic back to "the origin of geometry" (Husserl, 1936/1989).
 He reflected upon how the early geometers must have built up their field.
 More recently, Netz (1999) has provided a detailed, historically grounded analysis of the cognitive development of geometry in ancient Greece.
 He showed how the early geometers developed both a constrained language for speaking mathematically and a visual representation of geometric figures incorporating letters from the world's first alphabet.
 This was a collaborative achievement, which created an effective medium for communicating about math, for documenting mathematical findings as necessarily true and for thinking about math problems.
 Geometry was a creation by a small discourse community distributed around the Mediterranean over several generations.
+They created a system of linguistic, graphical, symbolic and logical group practices that became adopted globally and that must be repeatedly adopted by individuals and groups in successive generations.

 Mathematics in the sense of geometry and algebra is to be sharply differentiated from practical arithmetic, as long practiced in every civilization.
 Arithmetic can be mastered by anyone who can memorize the tables and learn a couple of standard manipulation procedures.
 True mastery of geometry-or more generally of the STEM fields-requires deeper insight or understanding.
-Attempts that continue to rely on memorization result in limited success and ultimately in frustration or low scientific self-esteem.
+Attempts that continue to rely exclusively on memorization result in limited success and ultimately in frustration or low scientific self-esteem (Boaler, 2008).
 The world population is today divided into those people who can engage in mathematical thinking and those who cannot.
+Mathematical cognition is considered a critical twenty-first century skill of geopolitical import (Looi, So, Toh & Chen, 2011).